Arborealis

 End notes :

-Source citation for this page: — Kilpatrick, Alison.
+Source citation for this page: Kilpatrick, Alison.
 “Huggins of Glenarb townland in the Parish of Aghaloo.”
-Online at Arborealis, arborealis.ca/family-history/irish/huggins/.
+Published to Arborealis, online at arborealis.ca/family-history/irish/huggins/, accessed [insert date].

-All rights reserved, excepting the image of The Island Cross (Tynan Abbey, County Armagh), which is copyright © to Armagh County Museum Collection, Armagh, Northern Ireland.
+All rights reserved.
+Alison Kilpatrick ©2021, with the exception that the image of The Island Cross (Tynan Abbey, County Armagh), is copyright © to Armagh County Museum Collection, Armagh, Northern Ireland.